desk-framework/desk/docs/content/en/docs/topics/app-architecture/event-handling.md

 ## Overview {#overview}

-In a Desk front-end application, events are used to communicate between different {@link fundamentals managed objects}.
-Once an object **emits** an event, it can be handled either by a listener function (callback), an observer (see below), or the attached parent object or list.
+In a Desk app, events are used to communicate between different {@link objects managed objects}.
+Once an object **emits** an event, it can be handled either by a listener function (callback), an observer (see below), or the attached parent object.

+**Why?** — Events allow for a _loosely coupled_ architecture, where objects can communicate without needing to know about each other's implementation details.
+This makes it easier to maintain and extend the application, and to test individual parts in isolation.

-Events are represented by {@link ManagedEvent} objects, which are usually created by the emitting object.
+**Implementation** — Events are represented by `ManagedEvent` objects, created by the emitting object.
 The event object contains information about the event, such as the event name, the emitting object, and any additional data.

 - {@link ManagedEvent +}

-> **Note:** Event names are case-sensitive, and should start with a capital letter — e.g. `Click` and `ButtonClick`, not `click` or `button-click`.
-This makes it easy to distinguish handler methods using the event name (e.g. `onButtonClick`).
+Event names are case-sensitive, and should start with a capital letter — e.g. `Click` and `ButtonClick`, not `click` or `button-click`.
+This makes it possible to distinguish handler methods using the event name (e.g. `onButtonClick`).

-Read on to learn more about emitting and handling events.

 ## Emitting events {#emit}